 12. Add Apple Candle Holders to the Mix

 If you don’t want to spend extra money on Halloween-style candle holders, use apples instead.
 Take a few red apples, and hollow out the top so it’s shallow enough to hold a tealight candle.

 This decor idea is a fun and fabulous choice for fall decor and Halloween alike.
 And, this uniquely inexpensive candle holder is also wonderful for Thanksgiving time, too.
 Battery-powered tealights are recommended so the candle doesn’t drip wax and you won’t need to worry about a fire if the apple tips over.

-13. Have a Scavenger Hunt
+13. Halloween Movie Night and Scavenger Hunt

-Get your guests engaged with a fun scavenger hunt that’s really easy to do.
+Another idea is to get your guests engaged with a fun scavenger hunt that’s really easy to do.
 Come up with some fun clues and use words that incorporate Halloween into the scavenger hunt theme.

 Divvy up your guests into teams and give each team a printed copy of their instructions.
 Hide an assortment of objects throughout your home or backyard, and let the games begin!
 You can give the winning team a fun prize at the end or just let them have the first slice of cake.